aws-controllers-k8s/community/docs/design/proposals/resource-reference/resource-reference.md

 //     name: my-api
 type AWSResourceReferenceWrapper struct {
 	From *AWSResourceReference `json:"from,omitempty"`
 }

-// AWSResourcesReferenceWrapper provides a wrapper around slice of *AWSResourceReference
-// type to provide more user friendly syntax for references using 'from' field
-// Ex:
-// SecurityGroupIDs:
-//   from:
-//     - name: my-sg-1
-//     - name: my-sg-2
-type AWSResourcesReferenceWrapper struct {
-	From []*AWSResourceReference `json:"from,omitempty"`
-}

 // AWSResourceReference provides ways to either provide an AWSResource identifier